JohnnyRoger/goal-tracker/README.md

 # goal-tracker
-Simple goal tracking mobile application with MVVM architecture and Room database using Kotlin
+Simple goal tracking mobile application using Clean Architecture with MVVM and Room database